genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 }
 ```

-As a last resort, when a provider has a custom logout mechanism and is not supported by the platform, you can specify a custom `logout` configuration, as shown below:
+As a last resort, when a provider has a custom logout mechanism that is not supported by the platform, you can specify a custom `logout` configuration, as shown below:

 ```kotlin title='specifying custom logout URL'
 oidc {